CaesarAli-007/AWS-HA-WEB-SERVER/README.md

 - Containers are deployed using ECS or EKS to improve resource utilization.

 # Contributors
-Ali H. Mughal (AWS Solutions Architect – Associate)
+Ali H. Mughal (AWS.
+Solutions Architect)